The Enemy Inside Your HomeDr. Erwin W. Lutzer | July 14, 2013

-Today I’m speaking on a very serious subject as I always do, but I’m thinking particularly so today as I speak about technology and the entertainment industry.
+Today I’m speaking on a very serious subject as I always do, but particularly so today as I speak about technology and the entertainment industry.
 This is a series of messages entitled Fighting for Your Family and we do have to fight like never before.
-We have never before had a society in which we have such things as the tablets, the iPads, the smart phones, Internet and television.
+We have never before had a society in which we have such things as the tablets, the iPads, the smart phones, internet, television.
 All of these things are stealing the hearts of our young people, and stealing the hearts of parents too, and that’s why we have to address this subject.

-Father, I ask that your Holy Spirit who has been given to the Church may be here to instruct, to convict and to deliver, because without Your help we are powerless.
+Father, I ask that your Holy Spirit, who has been given to the church, may be here to instruct, to convict, and to deliver, because without your help we are powerless.
 We cast ourselves upon the strong name of Jesus.
 Amen.

 I’ve decided not to spend a lot of time telling you what the problem is.
 Twelve years ago, according to a survey, 80% of all children under the age of 17 had seen R-rated movies, and 25% said that they began to act out what they saw.
 I’m talking about the fact that it used to be that children were introduced to pornography at perhaps age 15 or 18.
-Now the average age according to the statistics is about 9 or 10.
+Now the average age, according to the statistics, is about 9 or 10.
 Where do we go from here?

-The music industry—the addiction to certain kinds of music, to rap music, many of which have terrible lyrics—is dedicated to this question.
-How do we snare your child as early as possible and keep him all the way because he has to fund what we are doing?
+The music industry—the addiction to certain kinds of music, to rap music, many of which have terrible lyrics—is dedicated to this question: How do we snare your child as early as possible and keep him all the way because he has to fund what we are doing?
 And that’s what we are up against today.